Morwenn/cpp-sort/docs/Quickstart.md

 }
 ```

-For a measure of presortedness *M*, some algorithms are said to be *M*-adaptive when they naturally take advantage of the particular kind of presortedness described by *M* to perform proportionally less work.
-Analyzing the presortedness patterns found in real data can therefore be useful to pick an adaptive sorting algorithm tailored for the job.
+For a measure of disorder *M*, some algorithms are said to be *M*-adaptive when they naturally take advantage of the particular kind of disorder described by *M* to perform proportionally less work.
+Analyzing the patterns found in real data can therefore be useful to pick an adaptive sorting algorithm tailored for the job.

 ## Going further